-This paper shows that closed-end funds, and more in general asset managers that are less subject to redemption risk, not being subject to redemption risk, are more likely to trade against mispricing than open-end funds.
-This provides direct evidence in support of the assumption behind limits-to-arbitrage theories that redemption risk hampers fund managers' ability to trade against mispricing.
+This paper shows that closed-end funds, and more in general asset managers that are less subject to redemption risk are more likely to trade against mispricing than openend funds.
+This provides direct evidence in support of the assumption behind limits-toarbitrage theories that redemption risk hampers fund managers' ability to trade against mispricing.
 To this extent, our results can be viewed to indirectly support the conclusions of Stein's (2005) theoretical model that competition between fund managers may lead too many asset managers to choose an open-end structure.
 While our analysis highlights the benefits of the closed-end fund organizational structure, there are potential costs in terms of governance if bad performing managers are not subject to redemptions.
-In a recent paper, however, Wu, Wermers and Zechner (2013) suggest that these costs may be small because managerial career concerns and labor market may be able to provide discipline to closed-end fund managers at least in the long-term.
+In a recent paper, however, Wu, Wermers and Zechner (2013) suggest that these costs may be small because managerial career concerns and the labor market may be able to provide discipline to closed-end fund managers at least in the long-term.